Styyx1/Ruvaak-Readme/README.md

 ## Changelog

-For see what changes happened in each version please refer to the [Changelog](https://github.com/chri3i/Ruvaak-Readme/blob/main/Changelog.md)
+For see what changes happened in each version please refer to the [Changelog](https://github.com/chri3i/Ruvaak-Readme/blob/main/Changelog.md).
+Please note that after a major version update (x.0.0), the changelog might not cover every change.

 ## Credits and Thanks